mountaingoat-blog/mountaingoat-blog/_posts/2025-09-16-bigquery-capacity-management.md

 ## Step 5: Forecasting for Growth
 Capacity isn’t static.
 Data pipelines expand, new use cases appear, and demand grows steadily over time.

 Using **time-series forecasting**, organizations can project future slot demand and adjust commitments accordingly.
-Adding a **10–20% buffer** for new workloads keeps the system resilient without overcommitting.
+Adding a **a calibrated buffer** for new workloads keeps the system resilient without overcommitting.

 Regular reviews — every quarter or even monthly — ensure that baseline commitments evolve with usage.